 - Normal retirement is attained upon completing 20 years of service.
 The normal retirement benefit is equal to 50% of the member's final average compensation.
 Final average compensation is defined as the monthly average of the highest 30 consecutive months of the last 60 months of participating service.
 For volunteer firefighters, the monthly pension benefit for normal retirement is \$150.60 per month. - All firefighters are eligible for immediate disability benefits.
 For paid firefighters, the disability in-the-line-of-duty benefit for firefighters with less than 20 years of service is equal to 50% of final average monthly compensation, based on the most recent 30 months of service.
 For firefighters with over 20 years of service, a disability in the line of duty is calculated based on 2.5% of final average monthly compensation, based on the most recent 30 months, per year of service, with a maximum of 30 years of service.
-For disabilities not in the line of duty, the benefit is limited to only those with less than 20 years of service and is 50% of final average monthly compensation, based on the most recent 30 months.
-For volunteer firefighters, the not-in-the-line-of-duty disability is also limited to only those with less than 20 years of service and is \$7.53 per year of service.
-For volunteer firefighters, the in-the-line-of-duty pension is \$150.60 with less than 20 years of service or \$7.53 per year of service, with a maximum of 30 years. - A \$5,000 lump-sum death benefit is payable to the qualified spouse or designated recipient upon the participant's death.
-The \$5,000 death benefit does not apply to members electing the vested benefit.
-For the years ended June 30, 2023 and 2022, total death benefits of \$1,125,000 and \$1,300,000, respectively, were paid from the Plan. - A member who terminates after 10 years of credited service is eligible for a vested severance benefit determined by the normal retirement formula, based on service and salary history to date of termination.
-The benefit is payable at age 50 or when the member would have completed 20 years of service, whichever is later, provided the member's contribution accumulation is not withdrawn.
-Members terminating with less than 10 years of credited service may elect to receive a refund of their contribution accumulation without interest.
+For disabilities not in the line of duty, the benefit is limited to only those with less than 20 years of service and is 50% of final average monthly compensation, based on the most recent 60-month salary as opposed to 30 months.
+For volunteer firefighters, the not-in-the-line-of-duty disability is also limited to only those with less than 20 years of service.
+For volunteer firefighters, the in-the-line-of-duty pension is \$150.60 with less than 20 years of service or \$7.53 per year of service, with a maximum of 30 years.